uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 3.6.
 Written procedures.
 This governance document and other materials documenting the Community Specification development process shall be available to any interested person.
 ```

-As part of their responsibilities defined in [from WG Maintainers](#from-wg-maintainers), Maintaniers need to ensure efficient and effective decision-making:
+As part of their responsibilities defined in [from WG Maintainers](#from-wg-maintainers), Maintainers need to ensure efficient and effective decision-making:
 * The decision making process in WGs is intended to be as inclusive as possible.
 * WGs shall attempt to use consensus to make decisions.
 * If consensus cannot be reached, voting mechanisms MAY be used.